Buzz-brain/meshpay-frontend/Readme.md

 * A local computer brain (written in JavaScript),
 * And real-time Wi-Fi connections (WebSocket + JSON).

-Together, they help people send money or communicate without needing a central internet connection — perfect for villages or places with poor infrastructure.
+Together, they help people send money or communicate without needing a central internet connection, perfect for villages or places with poor infrastructure.

 ---